 We borrow money from a variety of depositors and institutions in order to provide loans to our customers.
-Changes in market rates cause our net interest income to increase or decrease, as certain of our assets and liabilities carry interest rates that fluctuate with market benchmarks.
-The interest rate benchmark for our floating rate assets is generally the prime rate, and interest rate benchmark for our floating rate liabilities is generally either LIBOR or the federal funds rate.
-The prime rate and the LIBOR or federal funds rate could reset at different times or could diverge, leading to mismatches in the interest rates on our floating rate liabilities.
+Changes in market interest rates cause our net interest income to increase or decrease, as some of our assets and liabilities carry interest rates that fluctuate with market benchmarks.
+The interest rate benchmark for our floating rate assets is generally the prime rate, and the interest rate benchmark for our floating rate liabilities is generally either LIBOR or the federal funds rate.
+The prime rate and the LIBOR or federal funds rate could reset at different times or could diverge, leading to mismatches in the interest rates on our floating rate assets and floating rate liabilities.

-Assuming an immediate 100 basis point increase in the interest rates affecting all interest rate sensitive assets and liabilities at September 30, 2016, we estimate that net interest income over the following 12-month period would increase by approximately \$178 million.
+Assuming an immediate 100 basis point increase in the interest rates affecting all interest rate sensitive assets and liabilities at March 31, 2017, we estimate that net interest income over the following 12-month period would increase by approximately \$131 million.

-For a more detailed discussion of our exposure to market risk, refer to "Management's Discussion and Analysis-Quantitative and Qualitative Disclosures about Market Risk" in our 2015 Form 10-K.
+For a more detailed discussion of our exposure to market risk, refer to "Management's Discussion and Analysis-Quantitative and Qualitative Disclosures about Market Risk" in our 2016 Form 10-K.